-The picture above shows the buildings that were destroyed by a devastating fire on Sunday night, June 26th, leaving businesses gutted and 88 people homeless.
+On Sunday night, June 26th, a devastating fire here in San Pedro left businesses gutted and 88 people homeless.
 Fortunately, no one was hurt or killed in the fire.
 Compassion has been pouring out toward the victims of this tragedy.

 We arrived here on Wednesday, just a few days after the fire.
 The debris from the burned buildings has been mostly cleared away.
 But for the families and businesses affected, the process of restoration has just begun.